Useless Bushcraft tips to avoid

 You can sharpen your knife on a rock

-(A decent whet stone costs and weighs very little, and will greatly increase the life of your blade)
+(A decent whetstone costs and weighs very little, and will greatly increase the life of your blade)

 You can break in new boots by wearing them wet

-The idea here is that you soak the boots in cold water and then wear them for a while, and the material should mould to the shape of your foot.
+The idea here is that you soak the boots in cold water and then wear them for a while, and the material should mold to the shape of your foot.
 This works out in theory, but it doesn’t mention the fact that doing this will require days of drying and will greatly increase the chances of mold.
 It also doesn’t point out that hiking boots are usually very tough and a simple soaking won’t cause the shape to permanently change.

 You can urinate on a jellyfish sting to stop the pain